odpa/workshop-on-ontology-design-and-patterns/2023/submission_instructions.md

 ### Submission guidelines

-- Research papers should be no longer than 12 pages (including references), following the CEUR formatting style.
+- Research papers should be no longer than 12 pages (including references), following the CEUR formatting style(see [link](https://ceurws.wordpress.com/2020/03/31/ceurws-publishes-ceurart-paper-style/)).
 Note that papers not adhering to the style guidelines or the maximum page limit will be rejected without review.
 - Short papers should be no longer than 6 pages, following the same template.
 - Submissions should be in English, and non-native speakers are encouraged to seek assistance from native English speakers to ensure the correct language.
-- Submission of the papers should be done through https://easychair.org/conferences/?conf=wop2023.
+- Submission of the papers should be done through [EasyChair](https://easychair.org/conferences/?conf=wop2023).

 ### Review process and publication